theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 Now the camera will shake until there is no strength left.
 Put this little snippet of code anywhere to trigger the shaking&mdash;on a button press, on a player collision with an asteroid, on a bullet collision with an enemy, on an explosion, etc.

 YAY!
 Screen shake has now been implemented.

-Toy around with different values for `strength` and `damper` to get the best feel for your game.
-Try a bunch of different tweaks; have strength be additive instead of capped for really crazy screen shaking...
+My quest has ended.

 ### Cool!
 How can I use this?

-Made it to the end.
-Nice.

 There was a lot here to just handle shaking the screen but I think all of it was worth mentioning because it opens doors to other effects you can implemenet using a physics based simulation; you don't have to just shake the screen, you can shake any object that acts on accelerations.